What To Do If You Bought Too Much House

 Rent Part of Your Property

-If you're dealing with excessive home ownership, consider whether you can rent out part of your property to help pay the mortgage.
-If you have "too much house," you likely have more land or rooms than you need.
+If you’re dealing with excessive home ownership, consider whether you can rent out part of your property to help pay the mortgage.
+If you have “too much house,” you likely have more land or rooms than you need.
 For example, you could rent out a bedroom to a college student, or your entire basement to a newly married couple trying to get on their feet.
+Buyers should make dispassionate decisions to avoid developing 'dream house syndrome.'
+Before renting out part of your property, you should consider a home based inspection to ensure the space is safe and suitable for tenants.
+Many homebuyers regret overpaying for a house out of convenience or emotional attachment, but renting out unused space can help mitigate the financial burden.

 If your home purchase includes a lot of land, consider renting it out to campers or people with RVs so you can still have the privacy of your home but have an extra stream of income.